Yassu-24/Sentiment-Analysis-on-Hotel-reviews/README.md

 - **Matplotlib/Seaborn** (for visualization)

 ## Results
-The model with the highest accuracy was **SVM**, achieving an accuracy of **XX%** on the test set.
+The model with the highest accuracy was **SVM**, achieving an accuracy of **96%** on the test set.
 Detailed performance metrics for each model are provided in the results section.

 ## Future Work
 - Implement **Deep Learning** models like LSTM and CNN to improve accuracy.